isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-the-unlikely-composer-tsao-chieh.md

 permalink: /vol-9/issue-4/jan-march-2014/tsao-chieh
 layout: post
 ---
-#### Despite his untimely death at the age of 43, Singaporean composer Tsao Chieh’s legacy lives on — immortalised through his small but significant body of experimental works. **Jun Zubillaga-Pow** traces the life of this underrated artist.s
+#### Despite his untimely death at the age of 43, Singaporean composer Tsao Chieh’s legacy lives on — immortalised through his small but significant body of experimental works. **Jun Zubillaga-Pow** traces the life of this underrated artist.

 Tsao Chieh working on a composition in 1986. <i>Courtesy of Vivien Chen.</i>